413x5/mx-wcc24-rs/resource-transform-contract/README.md

 - Transforms STONE tokens into ORE tokens
 - Requires at least 20 STONE tokens per transformation
 - Burns the STONE tokens and mints ORE tokens
-- Optional receiver address for the minted ORE tokens
+- Optional receiver address for the minted ORE tokens, used in the [Game Interface Contract](../game-interface-contract/README.md)

 ## Admin Endpoints